Course overview

 Portfolio requirements

-For this course we will need to see your written or visual portfolio for review.
-We’ll invite you to attend an Applicant Day so you can have your portfolio review in person, meet the course team and learn more about your course.
+For this course we will need to see your portfolio for review.
+You can either submit a digital portfolio or request an in-person portfolio review with the course team.
 Further information will be provided once you have applied.

 More portfolio advice